Ghatiana dvivarna

 Ghatiana dvivarna is a species of freshwater crab from the Central Western Ghats in India that was first identified in 2022.

 Discovery

 The species was first sighted June 30, 2021, in Anshi wildlife range, Kali Tiger Reserve in Karnataka.
-A forest guard at the wildlife range was looking for a saw-scaled viper from the region.
+Parshuram Prabhu Bajantri a forest guard at the wildlife range was looking for a saw-scaled viper from the region.
 His friend accompanying him had suggested to check deeper forest areas near laterite rocks when he spotted the crab near a waterbody.
 He took pictures of the crab and shared it with Varad Giri, the head scientist at Reliance Foundation.
 Giri checked the photos and said it was likely a new species.
 A year later, a paper was published in August 2022, announcing the new species.

 Distribution

 Ghatiana dvivarna's type locality is Bare in the Uttara Kannada district of Karnataka in the Western Ghats.
 It is endemic to this area.

 Etymology

-The specific epithet, dvivarna (द्विवर्ण) is derived from the Sanskrit word for ‘bicolor’, referring to the crab's colour in life, which mainly consists of two colours (white and red-violet).
+The specific epithet, dvivarna (द्विवर्ण) is derived from the Sanskrit word for ‘bicolor’, after his discover Mr.P.P.Bhajantri wanted to name the crab in Kannada, so the Sanskrit word (which is also present in Kannada) was chosen, referring to the crab's colour in life, which mainly consists of two colours (white and red-violet).